google/bms-toolkit/docs/user-guide.md

 with only a few specifications.
 Your configuration options are listed later in this guide.

-> **NOTE:** This toolkit does support installing Oracle Database 23ai Free edition.
-For details on installing the free edition refer to the section [Oracle Database Free Edition Specific Details and Changes](#oracle-database-free-edition-specific-details-and-changes).

 The toolkit supports the following major releases of Oracle Database and applies the most recent quarterly patches, also known as Oracle Release Updates or
 RUs: